-The Apollo project began when Randy Porter saw that there was a need for a professional physical therapy practice management software that includes all the essentials thats a Physical Therapy practice needs.
+The Apollo project began when Randy Porter saw that there was a need for a professional physical therapy practice management software that includes all the essentials that a Physical Therapy practice needs.
 The primary goal at the onset was to free PTs from having to install multiple softwares that don’t play well together.

 Over the years the software was built and rolled out to many facilities in the Eastern United States.
 The system started out to enable seamless and simple practice management, the principle of simplicity can be seen on every single feature of the program.

 Danielle is a PT practicing at Western Massachusetts Physical Therapy and a professor at The Sage Colleges in Troy NY.
 She provided vital inputs towards making the software usable and all encompassing for a PT to effectively manage a practice.
 With all the efforts put across this years SAAS based Apollo came into existence.

 Apollo Practice Management software keeps your practice on the right path, with its comprehensive and user friendly applications; it provides a solution to all your needs.
 In this digital age you need a digital solution to manage the scheduling, documentation, billing and reports that are created and filed in your practice every day.

 Apollo Practice Management is a SAAS-based Physical Therapy practice management software.
 Apollo Practice Management relieves clinicians, practitioners, and clinical staff from devices, hardware and day to day systems management.
 Served over the cloud Apollo is secure and HIPAA compliant.
 Access your account securely from multiple devices at any time and can know exactly where you are with your finances, patient load(s), staff responsibilities and scheduling in one go.
 This allows you to focus on your practice, improve your efficiency in manageability, and yet reduces your costs in maintenance.